udexon/MI4/MI4_T002_Phos_box.md

 In this tutorial, we demonstrate the following using Phoscript:

-1. Extract one row from a HTML table.
+1. Create a Textarea box to enter Phos commands.

-2. Extract a range of cells from a row.
+2. Execute Phos commands in Phos Textarea box.

 ## B. Instructions